element-hq/element-web/README.md

 ```

 krisa has a dedicated electron project at https://github.com/krisak/vector-electron-desktop
-(although you should swap out the 'vector' folder for the latest vector tarball you want to run)
+(although you should swap out the 'vector' folder for the latest vector tarball you want to run.
+Get a tarball from https://vector.im/packages or build your own - see Building From Source
+above).

 There's also a (much) older electron distribution at https://github.com/stevenhammerton/vector-desktop